Christina Searle MBACP

 I am a fully accredited Member of the British Association of Counselling Professionals (MBACP – Accred) with a Person Centred Existential Approach to Counselling.
 I am an ICF ACC accredited coach with wide experience across a range of environments and cultures.
 During these difficult times in our world, I am able to offer on line video counselling.

-I work with young people, adults, and couples.
+I work in the main with adults, and couples.
 I have an integrative approach which means that I work with individual needs and adapt to each client in a truly personal way.

 I receive regular supervision and attend personal development for myself as part of my on going training.